 An Dúlamán Gin Palace

-A unique process and a recipe that has taken the best of traditional knowledge and married it with the latest techniques to bring a touch of Donegal divilment to the world of gin.
+A unique process and a recipe that has taken the best of traditional knowledge and married it with the latest insights to bring a touch of Donegal divilment to the world of gin.

 The Sliabh Liag Whiskey Distillery will make Irish whiskey in both Single Malt and iconic Pot Still variants.
 Highly differentiated and reflecting the authentic style in which Donegal whiskey was made in the 19th century.
 Triple distilled, rich, smoky and peated.
 The whiskies share in the folk lore of the Donegal Gaeltacht and are steeped in the rich, and often illicit, heritage of distilling on the Sliabh Liag peninsula.